khanjee56/e-Commerce-Store/README.md

 # 🛒 E-Commerce Store — Laravel Project

-A full-featured e-commerce web application built with **Laravel 12**, featuring a complete shopping experience, admin panel, and REST APIs.
+A full-featured e-commerce web application built with **Laravel 12**, featuring a complete shopping experience, admin panel, REST APIs, and **Face Recognition Login**!

 ---

 ## 📸 Project Overview

-This project is a complete e-commerce store where users can browse products, add to cart, place orders, and track their order history.
+This project is a complete e-commerce store where users can browse products, search, add to cart, place orders, and track their order history.
 Admins can manage products, categories, orders, and users through a dedicated admin panel.
+The project also includes REST APIs with token authentication and a unique **Face Recognition login system** for admins.

 ---